cast-org/figuration/site/4.0/utilities/borders.md

 ## Borders

-Add or remove borders on all or just one side with border utilities
+Adjust various border properties with an array of border utilities.

 ### Adding Borders